 Both forms of publishing need at least a modest investment in the tools and services you will need to succeed.
 But compared to a brick and mortar business, the investment is negligible.

-Yes, as long as you do your research, treat it like a real business and above all else, work hard and be stubbornly committed to your personal business goals.
+Yes, as long as you do your research, treat it like a real business and above all else, work hard and be stubbornly committed to achieving your personal business goals.

-You might also be interested in our article: Free Writing Software And The Best Free Writer’s Tools.
+More reading: Free Writing Software And The Best Free Writer’s Tools.